Suspended for An EZ pass violation?

 How We Can Help

 If you owe money to E-ZPass—whether in New Jersey or another state—contact our office to schedule a consultation.
-You may qualify for amnesty or a reduction in the fines and penalties you owe.
+You may qualify for a reduction in the fines and penalties you owe.

 We may also be able to: